How GMOs Are Made?

-Farmers have selectively cultivated plants for thousands of years, choosing a plant, for example, based on its ability to survive certain conditions or on how many seeds it produces.
+Farmers have selectively cultivated plants for thousands of years.
+Choosing a plant, for example, based on its ability to survive certain conditions or on how many seeds it produces.
 Farmers also sought to improve plants by crossing them with related species that had other desirable characteristics.
 This type of selective, or traditional, breeding involves crossing thousands of genes, which is different than how gmos are made.
 Creating genetically modified organisms (GMOs) are the product of a targeted process where a few select genes are transferred into a plant to produce a desired trait.

-When scientists create a genetically modified plant, the process begins by identifying a desired trait.
+When modern scientists create a genetically modified plant, the process begins by identifying a desired trait.
 That trait may be resistance to an insect or the ability to tolerate drought conditions, for example.
 In determining how to make a GMO with this desired trait, scientists must first look for those genes in nature by seeking other organisms, including other plants and microbes, which exhibit the trait they want to express in a genetically modified plant.
 Once they have identified a trait and isolated the specific gene or genes that control the trait, the next step in development is to transfer the desired gene into a crop plant.

-The improved plant is then extensively tested, and researchers look for differences between the GM plant and its conventional counterpart.
+The improved plant is then extensively tested, and researchers look for differences between the genetically modified (GM) plant and its conventional counterpart.
 Just as with other breeding methods, plants that do not perform are not selected to move through the development process and will not reach the market.
 GM plant “performance” includes meeting stringent safety testing requirements.

 History of crop modification